vimana-cloud/rules_wasm/README.md

 ## Caveats

-- Currently works only for the following execution platforms (due to downloading pre-built binaries):
+- Currently works only for the following execution platforms (due to a dependency on Bash and downloading pre-built binaries):
   * `aarch64-linux`
   * `aarch64-macos`
   * `x86_64-linux`